allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 <hr>

 >## LipidOne Cohort
 >Become a part of the Science.
-Recruitment now open at [meterbolic.org](meterbolic.org) - please select: *"more options"*
+Recruitment now open at [meterbolic.org](meterbolic.org) - please select: *"more options"* on Page two.
 >
 >*Do not just read the new science, become it!*
 >
 >We have limited places to join our new cohort to quantify insulin resistance and metabolic status with fast and easy to use precsion lipid meters.
 Reduce your risk of developing metabolic disease or of suffereing a severe viral infection this winter.
 Track response to a meal to *home-in* on a non-inflammatory diet.
-Please consider donating at least $360 to participate in the project and to empower you to start a new movement you will receive your very own Project Pack, complete with:
+Please consider donating at least $360 to participate in the project.
+To empower you to start this new movement you, will receive your very own Project Pack, complete with:

 <hr>